 Jorge Padrón has been surrounded by tobacco his entire life.
-As a child, he spent his summer vacations working for the family business, Padrón Cigars Inc., learning the art of cigar making and tobacco processing at the side of his father, chairman Jose Orlando Padrón.
+As a child, he spent his summer vacations working for the family business, Padrón Cigars Inc., learning the art of cigar making and tobacco processing at the side of his father, Jose Orlando Padrón.
 He has spent more than 25 years growing his family's business.

 CEO, ASHTON Distributors

 Sathya Levin is proud to serve on the Cigar Rights of America board.
 He also leads Ashton Cigars, a father-and-son operation headed by Sathya with his father Robert Levin.
 Together, they preserve and build on the Ashton Cigar company’s extensive reputation for creating premium cigars of superior quality and lasting prestige.

 It was the mid-1990s when the premium cigar market was drastically changing.
 Rocky Patel lived and worked in Los Angeles as an entertainment and product liability lawyer.
 Through a friend, Rocky was introduced to cigars and was instantly fascinated by them.
 He then became one of the original founding members of the Grand Havana Club in Los Angeles.
 While dabbling in various investment ventures, Rocky was approached with a business plan to manufacture cigars.
 The finished product flourished on the market.

 Tony Gomez is the newest addition to CRA's board and we are proud to have La Flor Dominicana represented on our board once again.
 Tony brings a literal lifetime of experience with him, having watched his father Litto, and his business partner and spouse Inez, grow La Flor Dominicana from the ground up during Tony's childhood.
 We value the enthusiasm, experience, and intellect that Tony brings to the CRA board.